South Crete

 South Crete is the best destination for the holiday season, with its glistening coastline, hidden sandy bays and small coastal communities.
 South Crete offers everything that the tourist needs and everything the beach enthusiasts would want.
 South Crete offers a selection of well-kept hotels, flats, holiday homes, traditional cottages and villas.
 A hotel is the best choice to stay in South Crete because of the security and comfort.
 South Crete Beachfront Plakias Holiday Homes have breathtaking rugged coasts and endless sea views.
 South Crete Beachfront Plakias Holiday Homes costs €1.404,00 per day for an apartment-type unit.
 Boutique-Hotel Panorama Chora Sfakion is a small boutique hotel with 11 rooms and a wonderful panoramic view of the small harbour.
 Located in the southwest of Crete.
 Its location offers a unique combination of mountain and coastal landscapes.
 Boutique-Hotel Panorama Chora Sfakion costs €1.080,00 per day for a double sea view unit.
 Coriva Beach Hotel and Bungalows is located right on a fine pebble beach, only 9 km east of the coastal City Ierapetra on the South Coast of Crete and 102 km from the Capital Heraklion.
 Hotel Coriva Beach offers the wide skies and bracing air of a seaside hotel, which costs €1.344,00 for a junior suite sea view.
 These hotels are one of the Best Hotels in South Crete that is affordable and has the highest rates from the tourists.

-What are the attractions in South Crete?
+What are the best things to do in South Crete?

-How many hours should a person spend in South Crete?
+How many days should a person spend in South Crete?

 South Crete is a beautiful holiday destination in Greece.
 It has a lot to offer its visitors.
 There are several ways to explore the island.
 One can spend a whole month on the island and still find new things to do.
 When one wants to explore the entire island, it is suggested to spend a minimum of 7 days.
 With its remarkable hospitality and exceptional cuisine, South Crete is really a top destination for most tourists.
 If a visitor has a full week to enjoy the island, it is advisable to rent a car, to cover some longer distances and reach secluded locations.
 Seven days are enough to explore the different beaches, restaurants, and amazing tourist attractions.
 There are also several interesting beaches to explore and enjoy.